Baskar-Vijay/XOR-Password-validator/README.md

 # XOR-Password-validator
 ## Inherent dangers of using XOR to validate password or username
-1. The system is prone to timing attack.The attacker can determine which bits are are correct by evaluating the time taken for response given the passwords are compared directly in plaintext.
+1. The system is prone to timing attack.The attacker can determine which bits  are correct by evaluating the time taken for response, given the passwords are compared directly in plaintext.
 ## How to leverage SHA-256 to make the password checking a tad bit secure
 ## benefits of SHA-256
 1. It makes use of a one way hashing method.The hash cannot be simply reversed.